 Internal HEPA filter captures 99.9 percent of dust and dander

-Canister has a handle and wheels that are gentle on floors
+The canister has a handle and wheels that are gentle on flooring

 The wand has an adjustable height and is attached to a seven-foot hose to capture pet hair from all corners and at every level in a room.
-Plus a brush attachment works on upholstery, the floorhead twists to fit into corners, and a crevice tool slides into narrow spaces.
+It also attaches to the canister in an upright position for easy storage.
+This Miele comes with several accessories including a brush attachment that works on upholstery and a crevice tool that slides into narrow spaces.
+The floorhead twists to fit into corners and is very easy to guide.
 All debris is collected in a removable bin, so no need to deal with replacement bags.
-Most of the particles and pieces easily slide out, but our tester did have to swipe a few strands of pet hair to completely clean out the contents.
+When emptying the canister, most particles and pieces easily slide out, save for a few strands of pet hair which we had to clear by hand.
+And the internal bin where the contents of dust and pet hair are collected must be handled with care to prevent unintentional spilling.

 Best Budget Canister

-Check bag indicator on screen lets you know when the bag needs to be replaced
+Check bag indicator on the screen lets you know when the bag needs to be replaced

 Telescoping wand for reaching ceiling fans and upper corners of rooms